aarushijain16/pizza_sales_analysis-power-bi/README.md

 - **Bar Charts**: Illustrated top-performing pizzas by revenue and quantity, and showed the distribution of orders by day of the week and time of day.

-- **Donut Chart**: Showcased the breakdown of sales by pizza category.
+- **Pie Chart**: Showcased the breakdown of sales by pizza category.

 - **Area Chart**: Visualized order trends over time, highlighting peak order hours